Sagar Bhatia | 12 Nov, 2024

 Best PHP Frameworks for Web Development in 2024

-For years now, PHP has been one of the most used programming languages for developing websites and applications.
-Although the language is considered to be quite stable and secure, it has seen a fair share of evolution since its release.
+PHP has long been one of the most widely used programming languages for developing websites and applications.
+While PHP remains stable and secure, it continues to evolve to meet the demands of modern web development.

 What is a PHP Framework?